 The Paramar is a lovely beachfront boutique hotel with breakfast included.
 You can get an ocean view without breaking the bank here.

 Villa Premiere is probably the swankiest address you can have in 5D.
-Stay here if you’re looking to treat yourself to a luxury hotel in Puerto Vallarta.
+Stay here if you want to treat yourself to a luxury hotel in Puerto Vallarta.

-Maybe it’s the mouth-watering tacos de marlin from one of my favorite local restaurants.
-Or perhaps it’s the cool ocean breeze and the incredible view you get from atop the hill.
+Maybe it’s the mouthwatering tacos de marlin from one of my favorite local restaurants.
+Or perhaps it’s the cool ocean breeze and the incredible view you get atop the hill.
 Then again, it might be the strong jalapeño mezcalitas and the cheap Pacificos that flow like water..

 There’s just something special about this neighborhood.
 I recommend you go there with an empty stomach and an open mind and enjoy this special slice of Puerto Vallarta.